 Mattancherry Palace was the residence of the Cochin royal family for 200 years.
 The Portuguese built the palace in 1555.
 From Ernakulam South railway station, it is 10 km.
 The palace has been a museum since 1985. …

 Fort Kochi is a melting pot of cultures.
-Portuguese, Dutch Jewish and English influences have helped mould the city.
-It is also a major port and home to Vembanad Lake, the largest in Kerala.
+Portuguese, Arab, Jewish, Dutch, French and English influences have helped mould the city.
+It is a major port and home to Vembanad Lake, the largest lake in India.
 Visitors can shop for spices, jewellery, handicrafts, textiles and antiques.
-The place has incredible art cafes too.
+The place has great art cafes too.

 Saint Francis Church Kochi, a landmark of Fort Kochi, is one of the oldest European churches in India.
 It dates back to the sixteenth century.
 The body of Vasco da Gama, the Portuguese navigator, had been buried in the church in 1524.
 Da Gama was a Portuguese explorer and navigator, and the first person to sail directly from Europe to India.
 His son, Padre da Silva de Gama, took the mortal remains to Lisbon in 1538.
 The gravestone of Vasco da Gama can still be seen in the church. …